The Value Realization Collaborative with John Falk

 The Data-Driven Paradox

-When we began exploring how to help museums become more data-driven (thread), we found something unexpected: The barrier wasn't technical capability or resource constraints — it was purpose.
-Without a clear understanding of what progress they're trying to measure, museums default to counting what's easy rather than what matters.
+When we began exploring how to help museums become more data-driven (thread), we found something unexpected.
+The barrier wasn't technical capability or resource constraints — it was purpose.
+Without a clear understanding of what progress they're trying to support, museums default to reporting what's easy rather than what matters.

-This insight transformed our approach.
-Instead of starting by trying to understand the barriers to data collection or sharing within museums, we now begin with a more fundamental question: What is the ONE critical challenge your institution needs to address?
-Without a shared understanding of what matters, efforts to become more data-driven are untethered attempts to optimize hollow practices.
+This insight shaped our approach: Instead of starting by trying to understand the barriers to data collection or sharing within museums, we now begin with a more fundamental question: What is the critical challenge your institution needs to address that will make addressing other challenges easier or unnecessary?
+Without a shared understanding of what matters, efforts to become more data-driven are unfocused attempts to optimize existing practices.

-Data can be used to solve many problems, so we surveyed members of our community to see which challenges were most important to their institutions today.
-Several interconnected challenges emerged at the top of the list: Audience Engagement and Diversification, Financial Sustainability and Funding Constraints, and Measuring and Communicating Institutional Impact.
+Data can be used to solve many problems.
+By surveying members of our community to see which challenges were most important to their institutions today, several interconnected challenges emerged:

-Of these, we identified Audience Engagement and Diversification as the lynchpin — If we can help institutions make headway in this problem space, this will have positive implications for Financial Sustainability and Impact measures …
+Of these, we identified Audience Engagement and Diversification as the lynchpin — addressing this challenge has clear implications for Financial Sustainability and Impact Measurement …

 From Data to Understanding

-This is where Dr. John Falk's groundbreaking work provides a critical path forward.
-For over three decades, his research on visitor identity and free-choice learning has helped museums look beyond surface-level demographics to understand the deeper patterns that drive engagement.
-His Value Realization Process offers what data-driven initiatives have been missing: a practical framework for understanding and supporting genuine community impact.
+This is where Dr. John Falk's groundbreaking work provides a path forward.
+For over three decades, his research on visitor identity and free-choice learning has helped museums look beyond oversimplified demographics to discover deeper patterns that drive engagement.
+His Value Realization Process offers a practical framework for understanding and supporting genuine community impact.

 The Value Realization Collaborative combines Falk's methodology with MaP's Progress-Space Research approach to help museums: